pdxparrot/assets/SETUP.md

     * UI Scale Mode: Scale With Screen Size
     * Reference Resolution: 1280x720
     * Match Width Or Height: 0.5
-    * Set the Canvas on the GameUI object
     * Remove the Graphic Raycaster
     * Remove the EventSystem object that gets added (or turn it into a prefab if that hasn't been created yet)
+* Set the Canvas on the GameUI object
+* ***TODO:*** Port the ggj2020 "IntoUI" concept to something more generic
+  * This is essentially a set of timed slides shown before the game starts to explain how to play
 * Create a new GameUIManager script that overrides the Game GameUIManager
   * Implement the required interface
 * Add a connection to the project GameUIManager in the project LoadingManager
   * Create the GameUIManager prefab in the overloaded CreateManagers() in the project LoadingManager
 * Create an empty Prefab and add the GameUIManager component to it
 * Attach the GameUI prefab to he manager
+* The game should now load to the main menu

 ## Pause Menu